 - Use an accessibility plugin.
 This is great if you’re looking for a temporary quick fix to your site’s general accessibility while working on a longer-term accessibility strategy.

-Picking The Right CMS/ Website Builder
+1. Pick The Right CMS/ Website Builder With Accessible Themes

 WordPress is commendable in this context.
 For one, you can access the source code to change your site’s HTML and CSS markup.
 This enables you to enhance every aspect of your website’s accessibility.
 Also, using WordPress’s Gutenberg editor you can tweak shortcodes.